wonderinstruments/axiom/docs/WELCOME.md

 # Quick Reference Guide

-Welcome to Axiom 1!
+Welcome to Axiom!
 Here are some helpful commands and shortcuts:

 ## Shortcuts
 - `Super + Shift + Enter` - Open application launcher